Pat Williams (Montana politician): National Endowment for the Arts controversy

-Williams was a vocal champion for Federal Arts Funding, and has been credited for saving the National Endowment for the Arts (NEA). for his staunch advocacy of the NEA, Williams garnered national attention during the Culture Wars of the late 1980s and early 1990s.
+Williams was a vocal champion for Federal Arts Funding, and is credited with saving the National Endowment for the Arts (NEA) for his staunch advocacy of the NEA, Williams garnered national attention during the Culture Wars of the late 1980s and early 1990s.
 John Frohnmayer, who served as chairman of the National Endowment for the Arts during that tumultuous era, said "(Williams) was a tireless and fearless supporter of the arts", and that he "risked his political career in doing so".

-In September 1987 the Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, North Carolina, received a grant of $75,000 from the NEA to support the seventh annual Awards in the Visual Arts program.
+In September 1987, the Southeastern Center for Contemporary Art (SECCA) in Winston-Salem, North Carolina, received a grant of $75,000 from the NEA to support the seventh annual Awards in the Visual Arts program.
 One of the works selected was photographer Andres Serrano's Piss Christ.
 Nearly a year later, in July 1988, the University of Pennsylvania's Institute of Contemporary Art (ICA) received an NEA grant and used it to fund a retrospective exhibition of Robert Mapplethorpe's work which included some graphic sexual imagery.
 The furor over the Serrano and Mapplethorpe images began when Donald E. Wildmon of the conservative American Family Association (AFA) saw the catalogue containing Serrano's photograph.
 Spurred by the AFA and other conservative groups, prominent Republican leaders in both the House and Senate urged that immediate action be taken against the Endowment.
 Thousands of citizens across the country flooded Congress with protests.
 Williams chaired the House Education and Labor's Postsecondary Education subcommittee which oversaw the reauthorization of the Endowment.
 On May 17, 1990, Wildmon threatened to send copies of works by Mapplethorpe to voters in Williams’s district.
 A month later, Rev. Pat Robertson took out a full-page newspaper advertisement addressed to members of Congress, which read: "Do you also want to face the voters with the charge that you are wasting their hard earned money to promote sodomy, child pornography and attacks on Jesus Christ?...
 There is one way to find out.
 Vote for the NEA appropriation just like Pat Williams, John Frohnmayer, and the gay and lesbian task force want.
 And make my day."